leducnguyen21/AtliqHospitality_analysis_resumeproject/README.md

 I have participate in Codebasics Resume Project Challenge for building Data project Portfolio.
 This challenge give me a great chance to develop my Data Analysis skills.
 I have tried my best to complete the challenge.
 Hope to receive some feedbacks for my improvement process so that I could do better for further project in the future.

-For your information, Codebasics is a Youtube channel covering many topics, including Programming, Data Science, Data Analytics, Artificial Intelligence, Machine Learning, Data Structures, Software Srchitecture, etc. I am so lucky to be a subsriber and learn many things in Data field.
+For your information, Codebasics is a Youtube channel covering many topics, including Programming, Data Science, Data Analytics, Artificial Intelligence, Machine Learning, Data Structures, Software Srchitecture, etc. I am so lucky to be a subscriber and learn many things in Data field.

 Project Github Link: https://github.com/leducnguyen21/AtliqHospitality_analysis_resumeproject